 Efficient terminology management

-Well, ensuring strict maintenance of your style guides, glossaries, and doing a regular translation memory clean up will work wonders in cutting down money spent on reviews, queries and project management.
+Ensuring strict maintenance of your style guides, glossaries, and doing a regular translation memory clean-up will work wonders in cutting down money spent on reviews, queries, and project management.

 Things always seem more complicated than they are, so don't keep putting it off; a simple review of your style guide and glossary before each product update, and a little look at the terms stored in your translation memory once or twice a year should do the trick.
 This way, you clear out any terms that are no longer in line with your brand, avoiding hefty review stages when projects are complete.
 There is no point in having a large translation memory to cut down on quote costs, only to spend money fixing every translation.